Advantages of EPDM Roof Systems

-TPO Maintenance Best Practices
+TPO Maintenance Best Practices for Long-Lasting TPO Roofing

 The Cost of Neglect

 In the absence of visible leaks, many facility managers adopt the old “if it ain’t broke – don’t fix it,” motto.
 Unfortunately, by the time leaks show up, damage to the TPO membrane, the insulation layer and the roof deck could result in the need for costly repairs or complete roof replacement.
 The expense to maintain a TPO roof is much less than the cost to replace it.
 Neglect can result in added expenses if leaks cause structural damage, inventory or equipment damage, operational downtime or financial loss due to health claims arising from exposure to mold.
-Lack of maintenance is one of the biggest causes of premature TPO roof failure, ranking right up there with misuse and abuse, faulty workmanship and improper design.
-The best time to adopt a maintenance plan is right after the installation of the new membrane but older roofs will also benefit.

 Get Your Records Together